 Mission :

-At the EU Youth Conference in France, the facilitator will head through the conference in cooperation with one co-facilitator who will be selected nationally.
-Besides the facilitation of workshops, designing the methodology, engaging the participants and moderating different formats at the conference is one of the main tasks.
+At the EU Youth Conference in France, the Conference facilitator will head through the conference in cooperation with one co-facilitator who will be selected nationally.
+Besides the facilitation of workshops, designing the methodology, on which they will work with researchers, engaging the participants and moderating different formats at the conference is one of the main tasks.

 The preparation will be made in close cooperation with national organisers and co- facilitator of the conference and includes a web seminar for the participants.
 The facilitators will plan and prepare these sessions and formats beforehand in close cooperation with the national organisers at preparatory (online) meetings, by e-mail and telephone.

-Furthermore, the European facilitator will be responsible for creating a methodological coherence between the three European Youth Conferences in cooperation with the European Steering Group.
-He will ensure the quality of the conference workshops in line with the methodology of the cycle.
+Furthermore, the European facilitator will be responsible for creating a methodological coherence between the three European Youth Conferences in cooperation with the European Steering Group of the 9th cycle.
+He / she will ensure the quality of the conference workshops in line with the methodology of the cycle.

 A more detailed overview of the tasks, responsibilities and requirements can be found below.